vexide/vexide-template/README.md

 > Ready-to-use template for developing VEX V5 robots in Rust.

-Seasoned Vexide user?
+Seasoned vexide user?
 Delete README.md and update Cargo.toml as needed.

 ## Table of Contents